ishwarrimal/frontend-interview-preps/Web Fundamentals/Basics/README.md

 ## JavaScript Runtime

 Runtime is nothing but an environment in which the program runs.
 And any environment having the capability to run a JavaScript code is a JS runtime.
 To understand what a JavaScript Runtime is, please read [this short article](https://ishwar-rimal.medium.com/a-javascript-runtime-what-is-it-1b3aa5514aa4)
-In the context of this article, we will be discussin only about how the working of JS Runtime.
+In the context of this article, we will be discussin only about the working of JS Runtime.
 A JS runtime has following component to it:

 1. Call Stack.